AdobeDocs/experience-manager-64.en/help/forms/using/custom-adaptive-forms-templates.md

 AEM QuickStart provides the following adaptive form templates:

-* Survey template: Lets you create a single page adaptive form using the Responsive layout that has multiple columns configured.
-The layout automatically adjusts based on the dimensions of the various screens on which you want to display the form.
-* Simple Enrollment template: Lets you create a multi-step adaptive form using a wizard layout.
-In this layout, you can specify a step completion expression for each step, which is validated before the wizard proceeds to the next step.
-* Tabbed Enrollment template: Lets you create a multi-tab adaptive form using a tabs-on-left layout, where you can visit tabs in any random order.
+* Basic: Lets you create a multi-tab adaptive form using a tabs-on-left layout, where you can visit tabs in any random order.
-* Advanced Enrollment template: Lets you create a form with mulitple tabs and wizard.
+* Basic wiith Adobe Sign: Lets you create a form with mulitple tabs and wizard.
 It uses a tabs-on-left layout that lets you visit tabs in any order.
 It uses Adobe Document Cloud esign services for signing and verification.
 * Blank Template: Lets you create a form without any header, footer, and initial content.
 You can add components such as text boxes, buttons, and images.
 The blank template lets you create a form that you can [embed in AEM Site pages](../../forms/using/embed-adaptive-form-aem-sites.md).

 These templates have the `sling:resourceType` property set to the corresponding page component.
 The page component renders the CQ page, containing adaptive form container, which in turn renders adaptive form.